It seems in an instant, video-calls have became a way of life.

 Put your best foot forward.

 - Dressing appropriately subliminally reminds you that this is an interview.
 Dress as you would for an in-person interview.
 Your friends who told you to wear a suit jacket or shirt up top and PJ pants on bottom are wrong.
-If for any reason you have to stand up, we don’t want to see you without pants.
+If for any reason you have to stand up, it’s best you have pants on.

 - Act naturally, smile, use your hands and try to make eye contact with the person you are talking to.